fcbaker49/datasciencecoursera/README.md

-The data set may be loaded by using the command: read.table("avgdata.dat")  [assumes avgdata.dat is in working directory]
+The data set may be loaded by using the command: read.table("avgdata.dat")  [assumes avgdata.dat is in working directory] use the command read.table("https://github.com/fcbaker49/datasciencecoursera/blob/master/avgdata.dat") to read from github

 Please note that the data set is a 6 x 79 tidy data set as each variable is a single column, and each row is a single observation